amundhaugseth/data-science-template/README.md

 # data-science-template
-Template for data science projects using Docker and Conda
+Template for data science projects using Docker and Conda.
+Including devcontainer settings for remote container development in Visual Studio Code.